Thursday, July 9, 2026

 In order to show that Amida’s Pure Land is not a metaphor, but a real enlightened place in which people can actually aspire to be born after death, the land is given a direction and is described in great details in the three sutras.

 Some say that the direction west” and the marvellous descriptions of the Pure Land are proofs it is only a symbol or metaphor.
-But the truth is that by making the effort to describe in many words the wonders of the Pure Land and by pointing to a direction – “if you travel westward from here, passing a hundred thousand koṭis of Buddha lands, you will come to the land called Utmost Bliss” or where to face the Pure Land when worshipping Amida, like in the Larger Sutra[2], Shakyamuni Buddha wanted to emphasize its actual existence as a real enlightened place where sentient beings should aspire to be born without worry and doubt.
+But the truth is that by making the effort to describe in many words the wonders of the Pure Land and by pointing to a direction – “if you travel westward from here, passing a hundred thousand koṭis of Buddha lands, you will come to the land called Utmost Bliss” or where to face the Pure Land when worshipping Amida, as in the Larger Sutra[2], Shakyamuni Buddha wanted to emphasize its actual existence as a real enlightened place [3]where sentient beings should aspire to be born without worry and doubt.
 It is as though I speak to you about a beautiful park that I would like you to visit.
 If I tell you, it’s there, in the west of the town” and I start describing it to you, then you will have no doubt about its existence and you will wish to see it.
 It’s the same with the expression Pure Land of the West” that appears in many texts.

 to be continued